Tom Higgins Contact and Background Information

 Calling my office line is not the best way to reach me.

-An email will get the quickest response.
-If you call or text me at the number provided above, leave your name, phone number and reason for calling.
-I will respond within 24 hours during normal business hours and days (Monday-Friday, during semesters), and I am typically much quicker with my return calls or emails.
+If you call or text me at the number provided above, leave your name, phone number, and reason for calling.
+I will respond within 24 hours on normal business days (Monday-Friday) during semesters.

 My office hours are: 7-8 a.m.
-Monday, Tuesday and Wednesday during the Fall or Spring semesters or during the Summer if I am teaching.
+Monday, Tuesday, and Wednesday during the Fall or Spring semesters, or during the Summer if I am teaching.
 During those times, you can call me at the number listed above.

 Outside of those times, please email me with your question, concern, and reason for contacting me, along with your phone number and the best times to contact you.